petems/petems-hddtemp/README.markdown

 At this time only sd* devices are correctly autoconfigured.
 IDE devices are **not supported** and must be manually configured.

+This module is based on [brentschler/hddtemp](https://forge.puppet.com/brentschler/hddtemp), but updated with acceptance tests and a few of my opinionated changes.

 ## Setup

 ### What hddtemp affects